75mm-studio/security/docs/guest.md

 - Visitors are given visiting cards.
 The visiting card indicates temporary access rights.
 - Security seals shall be attached to cameras of visitor's mobile phones.
-- basic security education for visitors:
+- Basic security education for visitors:
 	- It is banned to use USB and external hard disk.
 	- If a visitor needs to use a laptop for the Business reason, security seal shall be attached to it.
 	- If a visitor needs to use private devices such as a laptop, the visitor may use guest WIFI.
 	- In the case of having a meeting for the purpose of business, NDA shall be drawn up in advance.
 - If a visitor is closely related to Project, Company confirms the identity by identification card on the visitor's first visit.
 	- Validate identifications are as follows.
-		- passport
+		- Passport
-		- certificate of resident registration
+		- Certificate of resident registration
-		- driver's license
+		- Driver's license
-		- government-issued identification.
+		- Government-issued identification.

 - [Download Visitor Form](../pdf/visitor_table.pdf)